VIDEO CMS DESIGN FOR OTTs

 Video CMS or video streaming CMS is a video content management system solely built for streaming services to store, organize, and manage videos securely and effectively via a centralized dashboard.

-Case study aims to provide a Video CMS platform meeting the needs of two user types (Editor and Publisher) while
+Case study aims to provide a Video CMS platform meeting the needs of two user types (Editor and Publisher) while uploading and managing content.

 Goals